How to Upgrade PostgreSQL Without Losing Data

 ports:

-You can then use pg_dump from one container to the other, or set up logical replication between them.
-For pg_upgrade, you'd typically need both sets of binaries in the same container, which means building a custom image — it works but it's fiddly.
+- "5433:5432"Use pg_dump from one container to the other, or set up logical replication between them.
+For pg_upgrade, we need both sets of binaries in the same container, which means a custom image.

-In Kubernetes with operators like CloudNativePG or Zalando's postgres-operator, major upgrades usually involve spinning up a new cluster on the target version and using either pg_dump or logical replication to migrate.
-The operator handles the replica management, but the actual data migration is still on you.
+In Kubernetes with operators like CloudNativePG or Zalando's postgres-operator, major upgrades usually involve spinning up a new cluster on the target version and migrating data via pg_dump or logical replication.

 For most teams, pg_upgrade with --link is the sweet spot.
-It's fast, it's battle-tested, and the downtime is short enough that a maintenance window at 3 AM covers it.
-I've used it to upgrade ~hundred-gigabyte databases with under 20 minutes of total downtime.
+It is fast, battle-tested, and the downtime is short enough for a maintenance window.
+I've used it on hundred-gigabyte databases with under 20 minutes of total downtime.

-Logical replication is powerful but it's also where I've seen the most "oh no" moments — forgotten sequences, schema drift, extensions that behave differently.
-Use it when you genuinely need near-zero downtime and you have the engineering bandwidth to test it thoroughly.
+Logical replication is powerful but it is also where I've seen the most issues — forgotten sequences, schema drift, extension differences.
+Use it when we genuinely need near-zero downtime and have the bandwidth to test thoroughly.

-1. Test the upgrade on a copy first.
-Always.
-Restore a backup to a throwaway server and run the full upgrade procedure.
-This catches 95% of surprises.
+- Test the upgrade on a copy first.
+Restore a backup to a throwaway server and run the full procedure.